celtic-project/moodle-ltiservice_memberships_celtic/README.md

 ### Membership service

-* The roles array for each member will include the fully-qualified name of any roles specified using their short name (in addition tp the short name)
+* The roles array for each member will include the fully-qualified name of any roles specified using their short name (in addition to the short name)
 * A Moodle-specific role is added for each Moodle role associated with the member; e.g. https://moodle.org/lti/user/role/editingteacher or https://moodle.org/lti/user/role/student

 ### Names and Role Provisioning services

 * The response includes a member's username in a property named `ext_user_username` (to be consistent with the response from the *Membership* service)
-* The roles array for each member will include the fully-qualified name of any roles specified using their short name (in addition tp the short name)
+* The roles array for each member will include the fully-qualified name of any roles specified using their short name (in addition to the short name)
 * A Moodle-specific role is added for each Moodle role associated with the member; e.g. https://moodle.org/lti/user/role/editingteacher or https://moodle.org/lti/user/role/student

 ### Context Groups service